2 watermelons pickled in pesola

 Watermelon naturally contains a lot of citrulline, but the skin contains twice as much citrulline as the red flesh

-Watermelon pechora (pechora) pickles use the whole skin, which is usually thrown away without being eaten, so they can be said to be a healthy food that is rich in citrulline.
-It's
+Watermelon pesola (pechora) pickles use the entire watermelon rind, which is usually discarded, making it a healthy food rich in citrulline.

 healthy